The perfectionist’s shipping problem

 What does progress over perfection actually mean?

-Progress over perfection means replacing an impossible, undefined standard (perfection) with a measurable, achievable one (improvement).
+Progress over perfection means replacing an impossible standard (perfection) with a measurable one (incremental improvement) — without lowering quality.
 It is often misunderstood as permission to do sloppy work – it actually means the opposite.
 Progress goals have clear acceptance criteria defined upfront.
 A perfectionist ships a presentation after three weeks of revisions; a progress-focused person ships at day five after one round of feedback, iterates based on reactions, and produces a sharper result by week three.

 How can I maintain quality while choosing progress over perfection?